MatthiasGwiozda/shopping-list/README.md

 # Definition of keywords
 ## components
 components in this context are simple html pages with JavaScript - logic and css styles.
-They can be accessed through the main menu of the application.
+Some of them can be accessed through the main menu of the application.

-## elements
-Elements are reusable pieces of code, which includes html and JavaScript.
+In general components are reusable pieces of code, which includes html and JavaScript.
-An example: An element can be used in a component to manipulate the data in the database, which is related to the component.
+Components may be designed to only be used once on the page.
+A component may be used multiple times, just like javaScript functions.

 # questions
 - Do I use react / vue --> decission: first I start without react or vue.